-When using vertex arrays, consider using interleaved and precompiled vertex arrays.
-Interleaved arrays allow for multiple arrays to be specified with a single function call.
+When you use vertex arrays, consider using interleaved and precompiled vertex arrays.
+Interleaved arrays allow you to specify multiple arrays with a single function call.
 Using interleaved arrays also specifies that the data is tightly packed and can be accessed in one piece.
-When the data is tightly packed, the graphics subsystem can make assumptions about the layout thereby reducing required pointer calculations during traversal.
+When the data is tightly packed, the graphics subsystem can make assumptions about the layout, thereby reducing required pointer calculations during traversal.
 When precompiled arrays are used, data can be transferred from host memory to graphics using DMA.

 Consider using a display list for static geometry that is drawn many times.
-However, within a display list, for optimal performance, don't replace a single instantiation of an object with multiple copies.
+However, for optimal performance within a display list, do not replace a single instantiation of an object with multiple copies.
 Also, be careful not to make display lists excessively small.
 In this case, the overhead to traverse the display list may outweigh the time savings over immediate mode rendering.
-One final caveat with display lists is to understand how nested display lists may create memory fragmentation and cacheing problems that will impact performance.
+One final caveat with display lists is to understand how nested display lists may create memory fragmentation and caching problems that impact performance.